iholston/project-euler-solutions/015 - Percent Problems/README.md

-# The list of 15% Problems as of May 2019
+# The list of 15% problems as of May 2019
 51
 62
 65